MSPCA Position: Oppose

 The MSPCA opposes any change to the current law that would reduce the use of non-lethal solutions as a means to resolve conflicts with animals.
 Such changes are unnecessary—they would not result in less beaver-related flooding or a reduced beaver population—and would be contrary to the intent of the ballot question.

-Oppose S. 492, An Act conserving our natural resources (Senator Gobi)
+Oppose S. 634, An Act conserving our natural resources (Senator Mark)

-This bill would strike a portion of the Wildlife Protection Act to allow various local, state, and federal agencies to use restricted Conibear traps, prohibited snares, and other traps.
-The bill would allow use of these traps broadly—for wildlife management during the recreational trapping season (as permitted by the Division of Fisheries and Wildlife), for research, and for other reasons.
-The bill would also allow the use of so-called “dog-proof” traps or devices “designed not to harm animals.”
-These devices are still body-gripping devices that compromise the welfare of a trapped animal in a manner very similar to the already-prohibited devices.
-While they are marketed as “humane,” this does not necessarily mean that they are humane—a critical distinction.
-The MSPCA opposes the use of snares because they are inherently non-specific and inhumane, both for target and non-target animals.
-These devices are so cruel that their use has in fact been prohibited in Massachusetts since the 1960s, pre-dating the Wildlife Protection Act.
+This bill would strike a portion of the Wildlife Protection Act to allow various local, state, and federal agencies to use restricted Conibear traps, so-called “dog-proof” traps, and devices “designed not to harm animals.”
+These traps are still body-gripping devices that compromise the welfare of a trapped animal in a manner similar to the already-prohibited devices.
 Importantly, current law effectively allows the use of alternatives to these devices.
 Box and cage traps are used successfully for studying animals, such as coyote, and are an effective means of trapping wildlife.
 Wildlife research and management should move forward, not backward.
 Consequently, research should utilize humane and non-invasive tools, not archaic devices (or modernized versions thereof) that cause stress, injury, and sometimes death of captured animals.

 This bill would repeal the entire Wildlife Protection Act, Ch.
 131 §80A.
 In doing so, this bill would revert Massachusetts law not just to what it was prior to 1996, but it would also remove even the minimal restrictions that existed before that time.
 This move would be a significant step backward for the Commonwealth—to a time when archaic trapping devices were used recreationally on land and not only inflicted immense suffering on our wildlife, but also threatened the lives and safety of our companion animals.